Financial Reports

 The Annual Comprehensive Financial Report contains detailed information about SERS’ financial operations, including our stewardship of the funds entrusted to us, and our compliance with all of the legal requirements placed on us by the state.
 The Annual Comprehensive Financial Report details major initiatives and highlights, investments, and funding for the period from July 1 to June 30.

-Summary Annual Financial Report (SAFR)
+Annual Comprehensive Financial Report – 2024

 Monthly Investment Report